Terms and Conditions

 You can participate in the Aviva Community Fund competition in the following three ways: (1) create and enter an idea for positive change in a community ("Idea"); (2) show support for one or more ideas from others by voting for your favourite idea(s); (3) participate in online discussions about the idea(s) on the Aviva Community Fund site.
 To participate on any of these levels you need to be registered on the Aviva Community Fund website.
 Canadians can also participate by supporting and commenting on the Aviva Community Fund Facebook page or participating in online discussions using Twitter.

 After you submit your idea, it will be screened for objectionable content.
+This includes a review for inclusivity if your idea is associated with a religious organization.
 Aviva reserves the right to decline ideas from being posted on the Aviva Community Fund site at any point in the competition if it does not comply with the terms and conditions.
 You can edit your idea at designated points during the competition, including prior to the Semi-Finals round.
 Edits are subject to the same review and criteria as the initial idea entry.
 Once you submit a new version of your idea, and that new version has been reviewed and posted, the prior version will be deleted from the Aviva Community Fund website.

 Registered participants can nominate by voting for one or more ideas that they feel should advance to the Semi-Finals phase based on the eligibility criteria set forth below.
 There is no limit to the number of ideas that a registered participant may vote on, but they will only have 15 votes per round, and they can only vote once per day for each idea.
 Participants may not register multiple times for the Aviva Community Fund.
 Participants are only allowed to register one email address or one Facebook account.
 Multiple entries by an individual are not allowed.